-If your carpet is synthetic, or you have concerns about scorching it, you may wish to spread out an old blanket first to protect it from the heat of the iron.
+If your carpet is synthetic, or you have concerns about scorching it, you may wish to spread out an old blanket first (the orange layer on my photo) to protect it from the heat of the iron.

 Only a few types of fusible wadding are available, and they all have quite a low loft, giving a flat finish.

 I have included these as a layering method for completeness, but actually I would only recommend them for machine quilting.
 It is difficult to position your hoop so that none are trapped in between the rings, and they can catch on your thread too easily when hand quilting, and are a nuisance.